aerospike/aerospike-client-nodejs/docs/client.md

 ### indexCreateWait(namespace, index, pollInterval, callback)

-Wait until an issued index create command succeeds in aerospike cluster.
-This waits until index is ready to be queried.
+Wait until an index create command succeeds in aerospike cluster.
+This function returns only when index is ready to be queried.

 Parameters: